CallMeJaja/STORE-CLI/README.md

-# J-STORE: Your Command-Line E-commerce Application
+# STORE-CLI: Your Command-Line E-Commerce Application

-J-STORE is a command-line e-commerce application built with C++ for managing users and their transactions.
+STORE-CLI is a command-line e-commerce application built with C++ for managing users and their transactions.
 It currently uses JSON files for data persistence.
 Future development will include product and category management and expanded administrator capabilities.

 ## Features